-Module & theme fields best practices
+Module and theme fields best practices

-You should use a content field to provide the module's meaningful content, while style fields should be used to control the module's appearance.
+You can add style fields to both modules and themes, and they enable the content creator to adjust the module's appearance, such as borders or background images behind text.
+Style fields should not communicate meaning or be required to understand the page's content.
 For example, If you have a text and image module and the image is required to understand the text content, the image should be a content field rather of a style field.

 - Group style fields based on the component they control rather than the stylistic element.

 - Leave only the highest-level, most important fields outside of groups.